nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 Understanding MRI data
 =======================

-Nifti and analyze files
+Nifti and Analyze files
 ------------------------

-.. topic:: **NIfTI and Analyse file structures**
+.. topic:: **NIfTI and Analyze file structures**

     `NifTi <http://nifti.nimh.nih.gov/>`_ files (or Analyze files) are the standard way of sharing data in neuroimaging.
 We may be